Varsha-HV/EARLYGUARD/README.md

 * NEHA M N – Alert message through Blynk app and through Email
 ---

-##  License

-This project is open-sourced under the MIT License.
-See LICENSE for details.

----

 ##  Contact & Acknowledgments

 Made as part of the Infosys Hackathon 2025.